** NOTE: All Gallery pricing reflects full rebuild of the instrument

 The Gallery/ Harpsichords, Single Manual

 Flemish single by Joseph T. Marshall c.
 1968, copy of 1648 Ruckers.
 This instrument is illustrated on page 144 in 'The Modern Harpsichord' by Wolfgang Zuckermann.
 8', 4'; 49 notes C - c''' non transposing at A440.
-This instrument has been well maintained, continuously played and cared for by professional musicians, most recently professional service was in 2007.
-Keyboard of ivory and ebony, leather covered registers; in 2005 the historical style tuning pins were drilled to make string replacement easier, endpins were installed on the jacks, tongue springs were replaced and instrument was professionally requilled in Delrin.
+This instrument has been well maintained.
+Flemish style keyboard with white naturals and black sharps, leather covered registers; in 2005 the historical style tuning pins were drilled to make string replacement easier, endpins were installed on the jacks, and tongue springs were replaced.
 Jacks are pearwood with holly tongues, wire is Rose Special A iron and yellow brass.
 Flemish block-papered throughout, with mottoes and soundboard in the Flemish style; dark green exterior with gold bands.
-The stand is a Rucker's "balloon" four-baluster design in solid teak with an oiled finish. $9,500
+The stand is a Rucker's "balloon" four-baluster design in solid teak with an oiled finish. $9,500.

 Flemish single by Lynette Tsiang, Boston, 1978.
 8', 8', buff; GG/BB - d''' with two split sharps in the bass.
 Bone keyboard with ebony sharps.
 Pretty faux finishing on case exterior, papered and painted interior, turned stand.
 Includes custom padded cover and tool kit. $9800